SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Key Ideas of

 We give a representation for unverified code as a shallow embedding in \fstar{} satisfying two constraints: first, obviously, it has to be a representation for {\em unverified} code (\IE it requires only trivial logical reasoning), and second, we need to be able to show that any piece of unverified code using this representation satisfies the universal property that it modifies only shareable references.

 We found a representation that satisfies both these constraints and that is also unaware of the labeling mechanism, by using the effect \ls{MST}.
 The representation uses abstract predicates as well as a version of the reference-manipulating operations that mention only these abstract predicates in their specifications.
 The intuition why this is an appropriate representation for {\em unverified} code in \fstar{} is that one can sequence the new operations freely, because the operations require and ensure only the abstract predicates, so one only has to carry the abstract predicates around from post-conditions to pre-conditions, but one never has to do nontrivial logical reasoning.
+To make it even more apparent that it is an appropriate representation, in the artifact we also have a syntactic representation, a small deeply embedded \(\lambda\)-calculus with first-order ML-style references, and we show a total (back)translation function in \fstar{} from any well-typed syntactic \(\lambda\)-calculus expression to the shallowly embedded representation with abstract predicates.

-The type of the new reference-manipulating operations is presented in \autoref{fig:type-poperations} and they use three abstract predicates in a way that allows the operations to still be freely sequenced: \begin{inlist} \item a global invariant on the heap (denoted by $\inv$), required and guaranteed by all operations; \item a predicate on references (denoted by $\prref$) constraining references stored in the heap by \ls{write} and \ls{alloc}, and also ensured of freshly allocated references returned by \ls{alloc} and of references gotten from the heap by \ls{read}; \item a preorder on heaps (denoted by $\hrel$) and a guarantee that for all our operations the heap evolves according to this preorder. \end{inlist} In \autoref{fig:type-poperations} we also use the $\every$ combinator that takes a predicate on references (in our case $\prref$) and a value of an inductive type, then recursively decomposes the value by pattern matching.
-For each reference, it applies the predicate, ensuring that all reachable references satisfy the given predicate.
+The type of the new reference-manipulating operations is presented in \autoref{fig:type-poperations}.
+They use three abstract predicates in a way that allows the operations to still be freely sequenced: \begin{inlist} \item a global invariant on the heap ($\inv$), required and guaranteed by all operations; \item a predicate on references ($\prref$) constraining references stored in the heap by \ls{write} and \ls{alloc}, ensured of freshly allocated references using \ls{alloc}, and ensured of references returned from the heap by \ls{read}; \item a preorder on heaps ($\hrel$) and a guarantee that for all our operations the heap evolves according to this preorder. \end{inlist} In \autoref{fig:type-poperations} we also use the $\every$ combinator that takes a predicate on references (in our case $\prref$) and a value of an inductive type, then recursively decomposes the value by pattern matching.
+For each reference, it applies the predicate, ensuring that all reachable references satisfy it.